ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-Note that the continuation handle has been rotated since it was
+Note that the continuation access token value has been rotated since it was
 used by the client instance to make this call.
 The client instance polls the
-continuation URI after a 60 second timeout using the new handle.
+continuation URI after a 60 second timeout using the new token.

 ~~~ http-message
 POST /continue HTTP/1.1